Summoned-Archfiend/LinuxInDepth/chapters/18_kernel.md

 <details open>
 <summary>I/O Communication</summary>

-The communication of hardware devices, specifically input and output devices, require the kernel to act as an intermediary between the hardware and software layers.
+The communication of hardware devices, specifically input and output devices, require the Kernel to act as an intermediary between the hardware and software layers.
 These devices send requests to the Kernel, which then returns interrupt and schedules them for execution.

 </details>